OpenMW-Mod-Collection/BestFriendsForever/README.md

   - Equipped weapon, spell or lack of them
   - Currently active effects
   - Notifications about diseases and damaged stats
-- Follower teleport to you if they get unloaded
+- Followers teleport to you if they get unloaded
-- Follower speed up when catching up to you
+- Followers speed up to catch up to you
-- Immortal followers
+- Immortal followers:
-  - Instead of dying, they will get knocked down until the end of the combat
+  - Instead of dying, followers are knocked down until the end of combat
-  - Enemies will switch aggro from follower onto you
+  - Enemies switch aggro from the follower to you
-  - Summons and followers under any Command effect are ignored for immortality
+  - Summoned creatures and followers under any Command effect are excluded from immortality

 ## Compatibility

 Safe to install or update mid-playthrough.
-As for removing, make sure none of the followers is in the down state.
+When removing the mod, make sure no follower is currently downed.

 Should be compatible with anything.

-Technically compatible with [Attend Me](https://www.nexusmods.com/morrowind/mods/51232), but they shouldn't be used together.
+It is technically compatible with [Attend Me](https://www.nexusmods.com/morrowind/mods/51232), but they should not be used together.

 ## Requirements

-Load Good Company as high as you can - before any of the mods that might alter melee damage calculations.
+Load Good Company as high as possible in the load order - before any mods that might alter melee damage calculations.

 Dependency load order doesn't matter.